simonHorvat/PostAPI/README.md

 3. Navigate to the root directory of the project in your terminal or command prompt.
 4. Build the Docker image by running the following command: ```docker build -t post-api .```
 5. Run the Docker container by running the following command: ```docker run -p 8000:8000 post-api```
 6. The API should now be running on http://localhost:8000/.
+Swagger documentation is available on http://localhost:8000/docs.

 ## Running without Docker
 To run the API without using Docker, follow these steps: